-These Spanish beans with tomatoes and smokey sweet spices are so easy to make in less than 20 minutes with just 7 ingredients.
-Only 125 calories per serving, this recipe is perfect as tapas, main meals or a side dish.
+These Spanish beans with tomatoes and smokey sweet spices are so easy to make in one pot in less than 20 minutes with just 7 ingredients.
+Only 125 calories per serving, this Spanish bean stew recipe is perfect as tapas, main meals or a side dish.
 Vegan, vegetarian and gluten-free.

 Spanish Beans in Tomato Sauce

 The white beans stew in the thick tomato sauce, spiced with paprika.
-This version of Gigantes Beans is smokey and deliciuos, perfect mopped up with a slab of crusty bread.
+This version of Gigantes Beans is smokey and delicious, perfect mopped up with a hunk of fresh bread.
 You can serve it as tapas, on it’s own or as a side dish.